 Well understood, liberalism’s hostility towards more traditional religious beliefs stems from the epistemological assumption that religion should be regarded finally as a matter of opinion, from which no substantive truths about human reality can be gleaned.
 Once this belief becomes widespread, it renders religious belief idle and tends to undercut sustained religious practice.
 Strikingly, in the United States today, some 54% of Americans—over half the country—believe theological beliefs are not a matter of objective truth but rather belong in the category of subjective personal opinion.
 Hence the pervasive effort today to smear religious upbringing as a locus of indoctrination and to extract traditional religious themes from school curriculums.
-Liberals do this not because they wish to advance a kind of neutrality (which is impossible, since all education rests on a set of formative assumptions) but because they believe religion is false teaching.
+Liberals do this not because they wish to advance a kind of educational neutrality (which is impossible, since all education rests on a set of formative assumptions) but because they believe religion is false teaching.
 While Thomas Jefferson advanced the notion that religion is, at its core, rooted in fiction, the philosophical inspiration for this relatively new phenomenon can be more aptly credited to the work of 19th-century English philosopher John Stuart Mill.
 In his book Three Essays on Religion—published posthumously by his stepdaughter Helen Taylor—Mill begins by explaining how an argument for the utility of religion need not be formulated if religion were true; if religion were indeed grounded in objective truth, “its usefulness follows without other proof.”
 Mill nonetheless declares that he is writing at a time of “weak beliefs” and asserts that traditional religious creed has become obsolete among the most intelligent.
 He writes, the “divine message” fails “to convince a large proportion of the strongest and most cultivated minds, and the tendency to disbelieve them appears to grow with the growth of scientific knowledge and critical discrimination.”
-Here, Mill insinuates that most intelligent people don’t believe in fictitious religious fairytales and that such a worldview could only be propped up by the unenlightened, the unwashed, and the foolish.
+Here, Mill insinuates that most intelligent people don’t believe in fictitious religious fairytales and that such a worldview could only be propped up by the unenlightened and foolish.
 Reiterating the idea of Thomas Jefferson, Mill believes that religious belief and scientific discovery are irreconcilable and that the latter will inevitably trump the former and make it obsolete.
 John Stuart Mill distinguishes in Three Essays on Religion religion in the supernatural sense of theism from what he calls the “Religion of Humanity”—what we might now call secular humanism.
 Mill’s “Religion of Humanity” would channel the religious urge towards an ideal of the unity of mankind and respect for the general good, which would be free of the dogma and superstition that seemed always to accompany backward traditional religious creeds.
-Mill concedes that one benefit of metaphysical religion over his proposed “Religion of Humanity” is the prospects for “a life after death.”
+Mill concedes that one benefit of metaphysical religion over his proposed “Religion of Humanity” is the prospect of “a life after death.”
 Nevertheless, Mill is suspicious of “legislators and moralists” exploiting this quest for an afterlife to influence or coerce believers to do absurd things in this life.
-Above all, Mill hoped that increased emphasis on life in the here and now through his “Religion of Humanity” would make the aspiration for an afterlife less important and finally do away with traditional metaphysical religion.
+Above all, Mill hoped that increased emphasis on life in the here and now through his “Religion of Humanity” would make the aspiration for an afterlife less important and, in time, do away with traditional metaphysical religion.